The formation of supermassive black holes from Population III.1 seeds. II. Evolution to the local universe: Conclusions

 Our clustering analysis found that Pop III.1 seeded halos show lower levels of clustering compared to random halos with the same mass and number distribution as the seeded halos, at all redshifts.
 However, to connect this result to observations of AGN \citep[e.g.,][]{Allevato14, He18} requires development of a SMBH growth model, which is planned for a future paper in this series.
 We also noticed a dip in the clustering of the seeded halos at scales smaller than the isolation distance at the mean formation redshift, which is due to the feedback suppression of the isolation bubbles.
 This was first discussed at $z=10$ in \citetalias{Banik2019}, and we have shown that this suppression persists even at lower redshift, discernible down to $z\approx 1-2$.

 To compare the clustering of our seeded halos with observational data of galaxies, we turned to the galaxy clustering results from \cite{Zehavi11}.
 We were able to conclude that the clustering of the seeded halos for 50 and 100 kpc isolation distances are in agreement with the observations, after applying appropriate mass cuts on the halo masses.
-The properties of binary AGN and resulting mergers, i.e., the extreme end of the clustering signal, will be considered in detail in a forthcoming paper in this series.
+For comparison with SMBH populations, rather than just galaxies in general, it is clear that having the most complete census in a well-defined, relatively large local volume is highly desirable.
+Information on this local population is needed both for the total number density and to carry out a clustering analysis of the SMBHs that can be compared to the results of our models.
+However, obtaining such a census is challenging, given the difficulty of detecting relatively low-mass and faint SMBHs \citep[see, e.g.,][]{Reines16}.
+Another promising avenue to be explored relates to the properties of binary AGN and resulting mergers that produce gravitational waves, i.e., sensitive to the extreme end of the clustering signal.
+These aspects will be considered in detail in forthcoming papers in this series.

 Finally, we discussed the potential of using high redshift AGN number counts in the HUDF (or other deep fields) to differentiate among seeding mechanisms and for constraining the value of isolation distance.
 Detection of just a small number of SMBHs at $z\gtrsim8$ would begin to discriminate between the fiducial HMT scheme and the Pop III.1 model.